Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Mississippi State's games this season have gone over 51 points four of six times.

-- So far this season, 50% of Vanderbilt's games (3/6) have had more combined points than Saturday's total of 51.

-- The two teams combine to average 39 points per game, 12 less than the total in this contest.
+- The two teams combine to score 39 points per game, 12.5 less than the total in this contest.

-- Bulldogs games this season feature an average total of 55.3 points, a number 4.3 points higher than Saturday's over/under.

-- In 2021, games involving the Commodores have averaged a total of 52.7 points, 1.7 more than the set total in this contest.
+- In 2021, games involving the Commodores have averaged a total of 52.7 points, 1.2 more than the set over/under in this contest.

 Mississippi State Stats and Trends

-- This season, the Bulldogs are winless ATS when entering a game as a favorite of 20.5 points or more.
+- The Bulldogs have been favored by 20.5 points or more one time this season and have not covered the spread in any of them.

-- Mississippi State's games this year have hit the over on two of six set point totals (33.3%).
+- Mississippi State's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Mississippi State piles up over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Mississippi State totals more than 449.9 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Bulldogs have 10 giveaways this season, while the Commodores have 10 takeaways .
+- This year, the Bulldogs have turned the ball over 10 times, while the Commodores have forced 10.

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.